rockettheme/docs/Docs/wordpress/themes/osmosis/demo_sidepanel.md

 ![][sidepanelsettings]

-You can turn the SidePanel on and off via the template settings menu.
+You can turn the SidePanel on and off via the theme settings menu.
 You can reach these settings by navigating to **Admin > Osmosis > Style** and toggling the **SidePanel Style** setting.

 The **Gantry Side Panel Logo** and **Gantry Menu** widgets appear dynamically as you scroll while the two **Text** widgets are always displayed.
 The **Gantry Side Panel Logo** widget is made specifically for this case and needs to be in place in order for the logo to appear as you scroll.
 The **Gantry Menu** widget uses a **Custom Chrome** setting to make it appear dynamically.